The Best London Walks | Getting Out Of The House

 Last Updated: 16th March 2020 | Header image: Simon Wilkes

-Sometimes finding a weekend activity is a walk in the park.
+Sometimes finding a way to get out of the house is a walk in the park.

 Which, for starters, is below.

 Created in honour of the Queen’s Diamond Jubilee, it’s a 60km circular path around London (1km for every year of her reign).
 Officially it starts by Buckingham Palace, ending in St James’s.
 However, considering the whole circular thing, you can really start and end anywhere.
 We like it because it dot-to-dots some of London’s most iconic sites, as well as all of the major venues from both the 2012 Olympic and Paralympic Games.
 We also like it because it’s marked out by 542 ivy green pavement plaques – both chic and reassuring.

 Of course, at 60km in length, it’s definitely not one for a casual afternoon stroll, although it would make for a pretty good challenge (appropriate shoes and snacks in tow).
 Otherwise, it’s broken up into ten different routes, the highlights of which are Section 1 (Buckingham Palace to Little Venice); Section 2 (Little Venice To Camden Lock); and Section 8 (Tower Bridge to Westminster Bridge).

 Approximate time to walk: 9 hours for the whole thing, but smaller segments are as long as you choose to make them.

 Sights along the way: So many.
 Too many.
 Check em’ all out here.